LAYA – GASA

 Overnight in camp.

-After breakfast if you wish you can have a bath again at the hot spring and then drive past rolling hillsides with vistas of fields, villages and oak and pine forests to reach the old capital, Punakha, at 1250 metres.
+After breakfast, if you wish you can have a bath again in the hot spring and then drive past rolling hillsides with vistas of fields, villages, and oak and pine forests to reach the old capital, Punakha, at 1250 meters.
 On the way you might like to hike an hour or so up to Khamsum Yuelley Namgyel Chorten, high on the hill across the other side of the valley.
-The temple is 30 metres tall and is dedicated to the fifth King.
-From the top you will see a beautiful view of the valley and surrounding villages.
+From the top, you will see a beautiful view of the valley and surrounding villages.
+Overnight in Punakha.

 DAY 16: Drive to Thimphu/ Sightseeing

-This morning you can visit the imposing Punakha Dzong, “Palace of Great Happiness”.
+This morning, you can visit the imposing Punakha Dzong, “Palace of Great Happiness”.
 Built in 1637, it is strategically placed at the confluence of two rivers, the Po Chu and the Mo Chu.
-Then return to Thimphu over the Dochu La pass at 3050 metres.
-Later we may drive up to the Radio Tower (offering splendid views of the city from a hilltop festooned with prayer flags), and visit the Takin Reserve showcasing the unique national animal, the Takin.
+Then return to Thimphu over the Dochu La pass at 3050 meters.
+Late, we may drive up to the Radio Tower (offering splendid views of the city from a hilltop festooned with prayer and flags) and the Takin Reserve, where we can see the unique national animal, the Takin.
+Overnight in Thimphu.

 Tour Map